-We at LasVegas-How-To understand that taxes can really blindside any bettor.
-Gambling taxes by state can be confusing for most people, as different states have such different regulations and casino payouts by state also vary considerably.
+We at LasVegas-How-To understand that taxes can blindside any bettor.
+Casino taxes by state can be confusing for most people, as different states have different regulations, and casino payouts by the state also vary considerably.
 We’re here to clear that up.

-We want to make it clear for any bettor, whether you’re from New York or Arizona, exactly what taxes you should expect from state to state.
+We want to clarify for any bettor, whether you’re from New York or Arizona, exactly what taxes you should expect from state to state.
 Unexpected and hefty taxes shouldn’t ruin your gambling experience, and the gambling tax rate by state varies so much it needs to be clarified clearly for everyone.

 Gambling taxes overview – What to expect, and the general concepts

 Overview of taxing gambling

 Gambling income will always be taxable income.
 This is because it is considered fair market value for the income you receive.
 For those states that allow gambling, gambling taxes by the state include but are not limited to Casino games, Slot machines, Keno, Poker tournaments, Lotteries, Sweepstakes, Raffles, Betting pools, Gameshows, Horse racing, track betting, and bingo.
 With that covering almost all forms of online gambling: how do I pay gambling taxes by the state?

 Do casino payouts by state tend to differ?
 Generally, all gambling winnings are subject to a 24% flat rate.
 You pay this yearly, in April at the end of every tax return year.
 However, if your winnings are over $5,000, you may have to do more work.
 In addition, some states that allow casinos will charge a higher tax rate on winnings than other forms of gambling.

 You’d have to submit a form called the W-2G.
 The form W-2G for Certain Gambling Winnings calculates how much tax you will have to pay on big gambling winnings, and the state will withhold the tax they deem necessary for the winnings.